 All data found within this report derives from a survey commissioned by Intelligent.com and conducted online by survey platform Pollfish.
 In total, we surveyed 1,000 current U.S. college students ages 18-24 attending a four-year university in one of the following states: WV, OH, IN, KY, TN, SC, GA, AL, MS, LA, AR, MO, IA, ND, SD, OK, TX, WY, ID, UT.
 Appropriate respondents were found via Pollfish’s screening tools and a screening question.
 This survey was conducted from July 1-July 4, 2022.
 All respondents were asked to answer all questions truthfully and to the best of their abilities.
-For full survey data, please email Content Marketing Manager Kristen Scatton at [email protected].
+Any questions can be directed to [email protected]

 Full survey results